 What I Learned

 Business needs and customer needs are not always in sync.
-In this case, some of the top customer complaints could not be addressed in an efficient manner due time and development constraints for the project.
-As a product designer, it's essential to fight for the user, but also be pragmatic about what can be achieved.
+Some of the top customer complaints could not be addressed in an efficient manner due time and development constraints for the project.
+As a product designer, it's essential to fight for the user, while also being pragmatic about what can be reasonably achieved.

 CheapOair Flight Listing →